larics/docker_files/ros2/ros2-humble/crazyflies/README.md

 Before starting the session, please disable all crazyflies in crazyflies.yaml that are not in Gazebo [Check this](https://github.com/gtfactslab/CrazySim?tab=readme-ov-file#configuration)

+When starting the script the example if the frames of crazyflies do not appear in rviz and you wait too long, please check [this issue](https://github.com/gtfactslab/CrazySim/issues/1#issuecomment-1933212957)

 Since this is primarly supported in ROS2, there is an example how to start rosbridge, if code is written using ROS1.

 Also note that ros2 and ros1 packages should always run in separate terminals to avoid mixing paths to libraries.